fbpx

 During the summer, the hottest time is usually smacked in the middle of the day, from noon to around 3 or 4 p.m.
 Use this time to take a break at your resort hotel.
 Go swimming, take a nap, or play in the arcade.
 This is a favorite practice of mine no matter what time of year it is, but a nice refreshing swim or nap (before returning to the parks in the evening) can make all the difference.
 If you are staying off-property and can’t get to your hotel easily, then find a nice shady area in the park (preferably with benches) or a restaurant and just chill out for an hour or two.
 It’s important to recharge your batteries and not to overdo it.
 It’s tempting to want to power through the day but listen to your body if it’s telling you to take a break.

-4 – Visit the Water Parks
+4 – Visit a Water Parks

 3 – Prepare for Tour Groups